 An estimated 1,171 log truck loads would be required to haul off harvested timber as proposed under Alternative 4.
 Using the methodology described above, this would equate to an estimated 3,424 lbs of sediment production within the assumed hydrologically connected portion of the haul routes to the 113 stream crossings bisected by the haul routes, or roughly 1.6 cubic yards of sediment.
-As under Alternatives 2 and 3, much of this total would be input into the Forest and Wagner Creek sub-watershed (Selection of any of the action alternatives would result in small inputs of fine sediment/turbidity to aquatic habitats in certain Analysis Area streams resulting from log haul.
-Effects to aquatic habitat and water quality are similar by alternative; only the magnitude of sediment anticipated to be contributed by haul would vary by alternative.
-Table 3-8 displays the differences in expected sediment contributions from haul by alternative 4, reflective of the lower volume of timber harvest and associated hauling proposed under Alternative 4, reflective of the lower volume of timber harvest and associated hauling proposed under Alternative 4.
-Under each of the action alternatives, sediment inputs would be concentrated in the Forest Creek and Wagner Creek sub-watersheds due to the higher amounts of hydrologically connected haul routes and haul volume that would occur within these areas.
+As under Alternatives 2 and 3, much of this total would be input into the Forest and Wagner Creek sub-watershed (Table 3-8).